syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/stepper/EJ2_ASP.MVC/globalization.md

 ## RTL

-RTL provides an option to switch the text direction and layout of the Stepper control from right to left.
-It improves the user experiences and accessibility for users who use right-to-left languages.
-To enable RTL, set the [EnableRtl](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_EnableRtl) to true.
+RTL provides an option to switch the text direction and layout of the Stepper control from right to left by setting the [EnableRtl](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_EnableRtl) property to `true`.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}